Not many have access to high-value analog master tapes. We build the specialized playback hardware needed by those that do.

 What’s a reproducer?

-Reproducer is the historic name for apparatus that plays back or reproduces recorded sound.
-A “tape recorder” having playback capability is known as a recorder-reproducer, while a reproducer is configured for playback only.
+Reproducer is the historic name for a device that plays back recorded sound.
+A “tape recorder” having playback capability is known as a recorder-reproducer, while a machine configured for playback only is a reproducer.

 Playback only?
-Why build tape machines that don’t record?
+Why build new tape machines that don’t record?

-There are two very important reasons why a reproducer has no recording function:
+There are two important reasons why a reproducer has no recording function:

-1. To prevent damage to recorded tapes (especially high-value original master tapes!)
+1. To prevent damage to recorded tapes (especially irreplaceable master tapes!)

 2. To obtain the highest audio quality in playback